sm3777-max/final-project-fastapi/README.md

-# Module 10: Secure FastAPI User Model & CI/CD
+# Module 11: FastAPI Calculator Model & Validation

-This project demonstrates a secure user model for a FastAPI application using SQLAlchemy and password hashing.
-It is built on the Module 9 project and adds a full CI/CD pipeline with GitHub Actions and Docker Hub.
+This project defines the database models and business logic for a FastAPI calculator.
+It builds on Module 10 by adding a SQLAlchemy `Calculation` model, Pydantic validation (including for division by zero), and a factory pattern for the core logic.

 ## Project Features
 * **Secure User Model**: SQLAlchemy `User` model with `username`, `email`, and `password_hash`.
-* **Password Hashing**: Uses `bcrypt` for secure password hashing and verification.
-* **Pydantic Schemas**: `UserCreate` and `UserRead` schemas to safely handle data.
+* **Calculation Model**: SQLAlchemy `Calculation` model linked to users via a foreign key.
+* **Pydantic Schemas**: Validates all incoming data, including a custom check to prevent division by zero.
+* **Factory Pattern**: Uses a factory to easily select the correct mathematical operation (add, subtract, etc.).
 * **CI/CD Pipeline**: Automates testing and deployment to Docker Hub.
 * **Docker Compose**: Runs the full stack (FastAPI, PostgreSQL, pgAdmin).